16 Top Philadelphia Landmarks to Visit

 Independence Hall is the most notable landmark in Philadelphia.
 Completed in 1753, the building that was once the Pennsylvania State House is now known around the country as the site where the Declaration of Independence and the U.S. Constitution were signed.

 Inside, Independence Hall looks as it did in 1776 when George Washington, Benjamin Franklin, Alexander Hamilton, and others walked its halls.
-A visit to the historic site is brief (about 20 minutes) but packed with information and significance.
+A visit to the historic site is brief (about 20 minutes) but packed with information and significance thanks to the knowledgeable park rangers who give the tours.
+We’ve visited numerous times and always learn something new.
+Advanced tickets are just $1.

 Liberty Bell